Look out, heat fiends. A chili pepper so outrageously hot that it makes 2 in 3 people who eat it throw up is about to hit online stores.

 Demonstrating his fearlessness as a reporter, Terry not only visited Currie's home to check out his 1,400 chile plants, he also tried the HP22B himself.
 The results are not so pretty, but you can see them in a video they made.

-Currie's obsession in his pursuit of Guinness glory is capsaicin, the compound in peppers that determines its fiery effect on the mouth.
-Chili heat is measured in Scoville units, and Currie's aim is to unseat the Trinidad Scorpion "Butch T" from Australia, which hits 1.4 million Scoville units.
+Currie's obsession in his pursuit of Guinness glory is capsaicin, the compound in peppers that creates a fiery effect on the mouth.
+The more capsaicin, the more heat, which is measured in Scoville units, and Currie's aim is to unseat the Trinidad Scorpion "Butch T" from Australia, which hits 1.4 million Scoville units.
 (There's also the infamous "ghost chili," which the Indian military has deployed in smoke grenades to combat terrorists.)

 Terry says Currie's passion for peppers was born more than two decades ago.
 But he got really serious after he learned that capsaicin had potential as a cancer-fighting drug.
 "My family dies from cancer a lot," Currie told Terry.
 "So I've been researching how not to die."